Skip to content

 You didn’t just buy a customer list and an ARR stream.
 You bought a platform.
 But six months post-close, you realize that platform lives entirely inside the head of one person: the technical co-founder.
 And they just handed in their notice.

-In Private Equity, we obsess over "Key Person Risk" during due diligence, typically slapping a 10-25% valuation discount on firms where the founder is the brand.
+In Private Equity, we obsess over "Key Person Risk" during due diligence, typically applying a 10-25% valuation discount on firms where the founder is the brand.
 Yet, we frequently underestimate the technical key person risk.
 When a CEO leaves, strategy might stall.
-When a Founder-CTO leaves with undocumented architectural knowledge, the product stops working.
+When a Founder-CTO leaves with undocumented architectural knowledge, product delivery and security response can stall with them.

-This is the "Bus Factor" of one.
-If that founder gets hit by a bus (or, more likely, earns their earnout and moves to a beach), your asset’s ability to ship code, patch security vulnerabilities, and scale infrastructure vanishes.
+This is a key-person dependency of one.
+If that founder exits after the earnout, your asset’s ability to ship code, patch security vulnerabilities, and scale infrastructure may vanish with them.
 The market reality is harsh: valuation experts regularly apply discounts of up to 25% for this specific dependency, yet few operating partners have a remediation plan beyond "golden handcuffs."

 The problem isn’t just that they are leaving.
-It’s that they built a labyrinth of undocumented code that only they can navigate.
+It’s that they built an undocumented operating model that only they can navigate.
 They are the "hero" who fixes the server at 2 AM.
 In a scaling portfolio company, that heroism is not an asset; it is a liability masquerading as dedication.

 The Cost of the "Irreplaceable" Myth